nxxm/cpp-gh-action/README.md

         GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}

 ```
-### Configuration to check if your code compiles under linux and downloads the build folder
+### Configuration to check if your code compiles and downloads the build folder

 ```yml